evanx/mpush-redis/related.md

 - rdeploy - NPM module installation triggered by Redis-based messaging
 - rcontrol - service "orchestration" e.g. control and monitoring, triggered by Redis-based messaging

 Where all services interact with each other via Redis.
-Typically these are microservices that interact internally via Redis, and externally via HTTP.

-The `hgateway` service includes a "web server" e.g. ExpressJS.
+Typically these are microservices that interact internally via Redis, and externally via HTTP, e.g the `hgateway` service includes a "web server" e.g. ExpressJS.

+Incidently, similar services are also planned which use NATS for high-performance fire-and-forget messaging, and that may attract my interest away from this project.

 #### Technology choices

 While Node.js might not be as performant as Go or Rust for example, we nevertheless benefit from the underlying performance of Redis.

-"Universal JavaScript" is of course compelling for web development.
-As a web developer, I favour JavaScript, especially now with ES6 (arrow functions et al) and ES2016 (async/await sugaring of ES6 promises/generators).
+"Universal JavaScript" is of course compelling for web development, and especially now with:
+- ES6 - arrow functions, et al.
+- ES2016 - async/await sugaring of ES6 promises/generators, et al.

-I believe that Redis, Node, ES2016, React and stateless microservices are relatively simple, pragmatic and productive.
-Moreover they are complementary technologies:
+I believe that stateless microservices, Redis, Node and ES2016 are complementary technologies:
+- microservices are simple to write
 - Redis is great for shared state and asynchronous messaging, to enable stateless microservices
-- microservices are simple to write
 - Node is great for small codebases like microservices
 - ES2016 async/await is great for Node

+However, NATS messaging service should be considered for high-performance messaging.

 #### Planned demo